 The Old Charges contain oaths in which Masons swear to be true to God and the Church and profess fealty to the king.
 The oaths are to a Trinitarian God and the expressions of loyalty and deference to an absolute divinely-appointed monarch.
 Both speak to a commitment to a deemed natural and God-given social order: ‘true to the lord, or Master, that you serve… that his profit and advantage be promoted’.
 They represent a social and political framework that was once considered immutable.
 As the centuries progressed this was subject to flux, but the oaths persisted unaltered and remained the stated credo.
 And although the purpose of such oaths can be interpreted as providing ‘political insurance’ and justifying wage negotiations that were technically illegal, they were nonetheless for many genuine statements of belief.

-In contrast, the 1723 Charges and Regulations are based on Enlightenment principles that the Grand Lodge of England sought to disseminate via the publication of the 1723 Constitutions ‘for the Use of the Lodges’, and by declaring that ‘all the Tools used in working shall be approved by the Grand Lodge’.
+In contrast, the 1723 Charges and Regulations are based on Enlightenment principles that the Grand Lodge of England sought to advance via the publication of the 1723 Constitutions ‘for the Use of the Lodges’, and by declaring that ‘all the Tools used in working shall be approved by the Grand Lodge’.

 Over the following decades a catechism was added to the Ritual.
 This remains in use today and requires each Master-elect to consent to a series of social and moral obligations: